Qingbolan/nus-llama-printer/README.md

 # Print@SoC

 > This project began as an experimental solution to simplify printing for NUS School of Computing students.
-It has evolved into **Print@SoC**, a secure, zero-configuration web-based printing tool designed for NUS students and staff.
+It has evolved into **Print@SoC**, a secure, zero-configuration cross-platform and easy-to-use printing tool designed for NUS students and staff.

-**Smart, Secure, and Simple Printing for NUS School of Computing.**

-A lightweight web interface that enables NUS SoC students and staff to submit print jobs securely through SSH, featuring built-in booklet page arrangement and PDF layout optimization.

 ---